-Have a legal question or looking for other legal information?
-Fort Rucker Legal Assistance is on Facebook at facebook.com/RuckerLAO!
+For other information, Fort Rucker Legal Assistance is on Facebook at facebook.com/RuckerLAO!

 For additional legal resources, please visit the U.S. Army Judge Advocate General Corp's Legal Information Portal

 The Claims Office investigates and processes tort claims filed against the Government and pursues recoveries from third parties on behalf of the U.S. Army and USAACE.
 The Claims Office also prepares litigation reports and responsive pleadings for the U.S. Attorney and the Army Litigation Division when cases go to Federal Court.

 This is an official U.S. Army web site.